supr3sh/Hack_the_box_WriteUps/knife/README.md

-#Knife
+# Knife
 Difficulty: Easy 	IP: 10.10.10.242

 Saved the IP with domain as knife.htb in /etc/hosts.
 Scanned the IP with rustscan and fot 22 and 80 open ports.
-Got an entry point fron nikto scan: PHP 8.1.0-dev Searched for its exploit and got it(https://github.com/fahmifj/php-zerodium-rce/blob/main/zerodiumRCE.py).
+Got an entry point fron nikto scan: PHP 8.1.0-dev Searched for its exploit and [got it](https://github.com/fahmifj/php-zerodium-rce/blob/main/zerodiumRCE.py).

 ## User.txt